-Getting There and Around
+Getting to Luxor and Around Town

+Luxor is about 430 miles south of Cairo and the famous Pyramids of Giza.
+Both buses and trains depart daily between Luxor and Cairo with a stop in Giza.
 Luxor International Airport (LXR) is conveniently located and many major cities around the world offer direct flights.

-- Be sure to have small change on you for a “baksheesh”.
+Be sure to have a small change on you for a “baksheesh”.
 You’ll need to tip your car, boat, and carriage drivers on your daily excursions as well as the bellhops that carry your bags to your room.
 And it can be really challenging to get (and keep) small change.

 You will encounter guards at every temple and tomb who are dressed in traditional clothing.
-They will ask you to take their photo, or try to give you information about the temple, or show you something that you may otherwise miss, and then ask for a baksheesh in return.
+They will ask you to take their photo, or try to give you information about the temple, or show you something that you may otherwise miss, and then ask for baksheesh in return.
 It can get a little annoying but keep in mind that they only earn about 1,200 LE/month (~$65 USD) so they rely heavily on tips to support their families.

-Is it Safe?
+Is Luxor Safe?